qupath/qupath-docs/docs/advanced/omero.md

   - Parameter selection
 ::::

 You can select which pairs to send, as well as how to proceed if two keys are duplicate.
-An OMERO server can store multiple keys, while keys in QuPath are unique.
+An OMERO server can store multiple keys, while keys in QuPath are unique:

+ - If you choose "Replace existing key-value pairs", all existing keys will be replaced and a new bloc of key-value pairs will be created for new keys.
+ - If you choose "Keep existing key-value pairs", a new bloc of key-value pairs is created with the new values.

 In OMERO, key-value pairs can be grouped by a `namespace`.
 You can choose which namespace to use when sending key-value pairs.